 - Email: J.Smith252@leeds.ac.uk

 - Website: LinkedIn | Researchgate | ORCID

-After graduating from the University of Leicester, I initiall embarked on a DPhil in structural biology and intracellular signalling at the Department of Biochemistry, University of Oxford.
-Halfway through, I was lured over to the University of Cambridge Department of Pharmacology by a Rhone-Poulenc Rorer (latterly Bayer)-funded PhD studentship in Computer-aided Drug Design, with TeknoMed a multi-site consortium that later became DeNovo Pharmaceuticals Ltd. This opportunity in cutting-edge research into the selectivity of kinase drugs led to a postdoctoral career in drug discovery with research positions in computational chemistry exploring ligand-protein interactions and xenobiotic & drug metabolism, personally funded by The Wellcome Trust and industrially by AstraZeneca and Unilever.
-Starting at the Centre for Molecular Informatics, my research into molecular recognition led to an invitation to join the MRC Centre for Protein Engineering with Sir Alan Ferscht to designing peptidomimetic ligands to inhibit critical tumourgenic protein-protein interactions.
+After graduating from the University of Leicester, I initially embarked on a DPhil in Biochemistry at the University of Oxford but was quickly lured over to the University of Cambridge with the offer of an industry-funded PhD in Pharmacology and Computer-aided Drug Design, with TeknoMed a multi-site consortium that later became DeNovo Pharmaceuticals Ltd. This opportunity in cutting-edge research into the selectivity of kinase drugs led to a postdoctoral career in drug target discovery with industry-related research positions in computational chemistry, ligand-protein interactions and xenobiotic metabolism funded by The Wellcome Trust (London) and industrially by AstraZeneca and Unilever.
+Starting at the Centre for Molecular Informatics, my research into molecular recognition led to an invitation to join the MRC Centre for Protein Engineering with Sir Alan Ferscht to design a class of peptidomimetic drugs to inhibit critical tumourgenic protein-protein interactions.
 Drug target discovery and drug design for industry has remained a theme in my research career.

 Research Career prior to joining The University of Leeds